KhanjanDabhi/Concepts-of-Operating-Systems/README.md

 # Concepts-of-Operating-Systems
-Project done on concepts of operating systems by creating a Portable File Management System which works on all the operating systems. (completely made without using system calls)
+Project done on concepts of operating systems by creating a Portable File Management System which works on all the operating systems in C. (completely made without using system calls)